code-with-amitk/Code-examples/Networking/OSI-Layers/Writing_own_Protocol/README.md

 - *5.* Depending on How protocol interacts with OS, we may need to look into assembly as well.
   - For LINUX.
 Understand Unix OS.
   - For WINDOWS.
 Understand Winsock(it is a technical specification that defines how Windows network software should access network services, especially TCP/IP)
+- *6.* Decide on [Endianess](/Languages/Programming_Languages/C/Bitwise) to be used stay to it. or Header can include endianess information.